 Ever wish that your life was more like a fairy tale?
 Even the most fantastical stories have been influenced by real places.
-From the fairy tale collection of the Brothers Grimm to Hans Christian Anderson’s books, European landscapes and cities have provided so much inspiration to these classic stories.
+From the fairy tale collection of the Brothers Grimm to Hans Christian Andersen’s books, European landscapes and cities have provided so much inspiration to these classic stories.
 Whether you already have a trip to Europe planned or are looking for new ideas, be sure to visit some of these places to add a little magic to your vacation.

 CheckMyBus Tip: Search for Cheap Flights Too